piyushkdas0611/bhagavad-geeta-quotes-api/README.md

 Contributions are welcome!
 If you have additional Bhagavad Gita quotes to share, feel free to submit a pull request.

 # License
-This project is licensed under the Apache - see the LICENSE.md file for details.
+This project is licensed under the Apache License - see the LICENSE.md file for details.